Ovo vegetarianism

-Ovo-vegetarians consume eggs, but not dairy or animal flesh.
+Ovo-vegetarians consume eggs and honey, but not dairy or animal meat and flesh.

-Ovo vegetarianism or eggitarianism /ˈoʊvoʊ/ is a type of diet which allows for the consumption of eggs but not dairy products, in contrast with lacto vegetarianism.
+Ovo vegetarianism (/ˈoʊvoʊ/) or eggitarianism is a type of diet which allows for the consumption of eggs and honey but not dairy products, in contrast with lacto vegetarianism.
 Those who practice ovo vegetarianism are called ovo-vegetarians.
 "Ovo" comes from the Latin word for egg.

 Etymology

 The term ovo vegetarianism was used as early as 1952.
 Ovo comes from the Latin word ovum, meaning egg.
-Ovo vegetarianism refers to a diet free from meat, fish, and dairy products or ingredients with the exception of eggs.
+Ovo vegetarianism refers to a diet free from meat, fish, and dairy products or ingredients with the exception of eggs and honey.

 Motivations

 Ethical motivations for excluding dairy products are based on issues with the industrial practices behind the production of milk.
 Concerns include the practice of keeping a cow constantly pregnant in order for her to lactate and the slaughter of unwanted male calves.
 Other concerns include the standard practice of separating the mother from her calf and denying the calf its natural source of milk.
 This contrasts with the industrial practices surrounding egg-laying hens, which produce eggs for human consumption without being fertilized.
 Ovo-vegetarians often prefer free-range eggs, that is, those produced by uncaged hens.